MouseLand/rastermap/README.md

 ### System requirements

 Linux, Windows and Mac OS are supported for running the code.
 For running the graphical interface you will need a Mac OS later than Yosemite.
-At least 8GB of RAM is required to run the software.
-16GB-32GB may be required for larger images and 3D volumes.
+At least 8GB of RAM is recommended to run the software.
+16GB-32GB may be required for larger datasets.
 The software has been heavily tested on Windows 10 and Ubuntu 20.04 and less well-tested on Mac OS.
 Please open an [issue](https://github.com/MouseLand/rastermap/issues) if you have problems with installation.

 ### Instructions